ruleDecision Summary

 Tomato, pesto, capreseWinner: Basil

-Sweet, aromatic leaves and dependable regrowth make basil the go-to herb for caprese, pesto, and tomato sauces.
+Sweet, aromatic leaves and dependable regrowth make Basil the go-to herb for caprese, pesto, and tomato sauces.
 Keep pinching back the tips to encourage bushy, leafy stems, and one or two plants will supply plenty of harvests for frequent summer dinners.

 Cilantro’s bright, citrusy flavor clashes with most tomato pastas and turns flat with long cooking.
 You also harvest smaller bunches before plants bolt, so it rarely supports ongoing Italian-style dishes on its own.